flengure/columnizer/README.md

 - **Text Wrapping**: Wrap text to a specified width.
 - **Text Truncation**: Truncate text to a specified width.
 - **Numeric and Hexadecimal Checking**: Verify if the input text is a valid numeric or hexadecimal string.
+- **Table Formatting**: Format tabular data into a well-structured table.

 ## Installation